 A visit to Swanage or Purbeck offers something different at each time of year – from the traditional British summer seaside holiday, complete with fish and chips by the bay and a wealth of watersports and family entertainment options, to a cosy getaway in winter, with welcoming log fires, local music and hearty Dorset cuisine to warm up with after a bracing beach walk.

 Spring and autumn tend to be quieter than the summer months and are the perfect seasons to witness the incredible array of wildlife and wild flowers this part of the South Coast of England is home to.

 Witness the world waking up across Swanage and Purbeck – from lambing in the farmlands to a walk through a bluebell wood or startling rapeseed field.

 Hedgerows are abundant with wildlife and you might be lucky enough to spot a fawn as the many resident Sika deer give birth to their young.

 Visit Durlston Country Park as it welcomes back returning migratory birds, which come to the warmer climate of the south of England to breed.

 Visiting Swanage during spring is a great way to spend some quieter time living like a local; or come during the school Easter Holidays when there is lots going on for families, but when it’s not quite as busy as summer.

 Best places to visit & things to do in spring

-- Swanage parks and gardens – Take a stroll under the blossom trees in Day’s park, visit the wetland area of King George’s park and look for the first spring butterflies at Durlston.
+- Swanage parks and gardens – Take a stroll under the blossom trees in Day’s Park; visit the wetland area of King George’s Park; and spot the first spring butterflies at Durlston.
 Look out, too, for open gardens events in spring

 - Corfe Castle – Visit the 1,000-year-old ruin and explore everything the village of Corfe Castle has to offer